seyerjo/fa2trakt/docs/02_requirements.md

 - **FR-04: Trakt URL Construction:** Based on the extracted title and content type, the extension MUST construct the correct search URL for Trakt (e.g., `https://trakt.tv/search/movies?q=[title]` or `https://trakt.tv/search/shows?q=[title]`).
 - **FR-05: Trakt URL Opening:** Upon clicking the "Search on Trakt" button, the extension MUST open the constructed Trakt search URL in a new browser tab using `window.open`.
 - **FR-06: Internationalization - UI:** The text content of the injected button MUST be displayed using the appropriate localized string obtained via `chrome.i18n.getMessage("searchButtonText")`.
-- **FR-07: Error Handling - Logging:** The extension MUST log descriptive, localized error messages to the browser console if it fails to extract the title, determine content type, construct the URL, or open the new tab.
+- **FR-07: Error Handling - Logging:** The extension MUST log descriptive, localized error messages to the browser console if it fails to extract the title, determine content type, construct the URL, or open the new tab, utilizing i18n for localized messages.
 - **FR-08: Error Handling - User Feedback:** In case of failure to open the Trakt URL, the extension MUST display a localized alert message to the user (e.g., `alert(chrome.i18n.getMessage("alertCouldNotOpenUrl"))`).

 ## 2. Non-Functional Requirements (NFR)